 Some of the research databases may be designed to work optimally with a specific browser or browser version.
 View the database's help for information specific to that database.

-NOTE: Proprietary browsers offered by AOL, Compuserv, MSN, (and other) Internet Service Providers are NOT supported and do not work with the library's resources.
+NOTE: Proprietary browsers offered by Internet Service Providers are NOT supported and do not work with the library's resources.
 Please download, install, and use one of the supported browsers noted above.

 - Bookmarks: We strongly recommend against the use of bookmarks ("favorites") for accessing the library's electronic resources.
 Vendors frequently make changes to URLs, use redirects at logon, and record session numbers which make the URL you may have bookmarked not function properly.
 Faculty: If you wish to provide a link to a specific library research database on your personal web page or BeachBoard course, please contact the Library Web Group for further assistance.

 Pop-up blocking software needs to be disabled as pop-up windows are used in a number of our resources.